2013 Belgorod shooting: Perpetrator

 On December 20, 2012, Pomazun was released from prison, moving in with his parents and living in a largely asocial life playing video games.
 Alexander Pomazun stated: "He began to notice that when deciding tickets, he began to talk.
 He repeated the same word five or six times.
 On many occasions he read aloud the same ticket, and then he was psychologically and swore with obscene language.
 He switched on and off the switch in the kitchen about 40 times in a row, talked to himself with a whisper, began to wander aimlessly around the room.
 He took out all our family photo albums, as well as his army photos, and burned them.
 When asked why he did this, he replied that they interfere, they are from a past life."
 Eventually, Pomazun decided to upgrade the vehicle category of his drivers license with the intention of becoming a taxicab driver and passed the theory test, but in April 2013 he failed the practical test.
 According to Alexander Pomazun, he had begun to behave aggressively returning from the test, and upon arriving home shouted about Chechnya and the GRU then attacked his father with a knife which he had previously purchased.
 Alexander fended off Pomazun, receiving only minor wounds and the next day handed him in to the local police station.
 Pomazun was not charged and was given advice by a police officer before being released, after which he failed the taxi practical test two more times.
 Upon failing his third test, Pomazun threatened to kill the instructor and their children, and began shouting about Chechnya and the GRU.
-Lyudmila Pomazuna appealed to the Belgorod Oblast branch of the Ministry of Internal Affairs about her son's behavior, but her application was reject.
+Lyudmila Pomazuna appealed to the Belgorod Oblast branch of the Ministry of Internal Affairs about her son's behavior, but her application was rejected.
 She instead contacted a psychological clinic, but was told they had no right to compulsory treatment of patients (Pomazun rejected treatment) and advised her to contact the police again.
 On April 19, 2013, Lyudmila Pomazuna appealed to the Belgorod Oblast state police but received no response.

 Around this time, Pomazun had conflict with a security guard that had insulted him and thrown him out of a department store in Belgorod.
 Pomazun decided to take revenge by planning to kill the guard, and even prepared for a possible shootout with guards of the store's private security.